benedetta-mariani/brain-criticality-project/README.md

-Avalanches.py is a short module to detect events in time series of neuronal activity, plot Raster Plots and  calculate avalanches statistics.
+**Avalanches.py** is a short module to detect events in time series of neural activity, plot raster plots and  calculate avalanches statistics.

 It needs: